-Talking about UX design services becomes a new trend.
+Talking about web design services becomes a new trend.
 While not so many people are certain who a user is and what his or her experience is, hundreds would like to contribute into the discussion about proper approaches to it.
-Let’s take a look on 5 the most widespread UX myths and their disproof.
+Let’s take a look at 5 of the most widespread UX myths and their disproof.

 MYTH (How many people view it): If I develop a long page that requires a lot of scrolling, user will read only the top of information.
 He or she will not scroll down.
 Who, actually, scrolls down?